Establishing theories in energy science.

 Q14.
 English language certificate

-I have been educated in English at school and university and am a competent English user, although it is not my first/native language and I am not from majority English speaking country such as US, UK etc. Do I have to submit a TOEFL or IELTS score report taken within the last 24 months by direct mailing from ETS/The British Council?
+I have been educated in English at school and university, and I am a competent English user, although it is not my first/native language.
+I am also not from a majority English-speaking country, such as the US or the UK.
+Do I have to submit a TOEFL or IELTS score report taken within the last 24 months?

 Q15.
 Application fee

-Could the application fee (10,000JPY) be waived or refunded because of financial difficulty and/or academic distinction?
+Could the application fee (10,000JPY) be waived or refunded due to financial difficulties and/or academic excellence?

 A15.
-There currently is no application fee waiver or refund.
-The only exception is the applicants for the MEXT scholarship via embassy recommendations who have passed the final screening at the ministry.
+Currently, there is no application fee waiver or refund.
+The only exception is applicants for the MEXT scholarship via Embassy Recommendations who have passed the final screening.

 Q16a.
 Prospective supervisor for Master’s candidates

-Do I have to find my prospective supervisor/academic advisor for my Master’s at Kyoto?
-Must I contact a faculty member before I apply?
+Do I need to find a prospective supervisor/academic advisor for my Master’s programme at Kyoto University?
+Do I need to contact a faculty member before I apply?

 Q16b.
 Prospective supervisor for doctoral candidates